AcademySoftwareFoundation/OpenColorIO/docs/api/python/frozen/pyopencolorio_config.rst

       Overloaded function.

-      1. getColorSpaces(self: PyOpenColorIO.Config, category: str) -> OpenColorIO_v2_0rc1::ColorSpaceSet
+      1. getColorSpaces(self: PyOpenColorIO.Config, category: str) -> PyOpenColorIO.ColorSpaceSet

       Get all active color spaces having a specific category in the order they appear in the config file.